 You may unlock this video for FREE.
 Enter your email address for instant access.

-When we refer to these blood bourne pathogens we are also talking about other bodily fluids, especially those visibly contaminated with blood as they have the potential to transmit disease.
+When we refer to these bloodborne pathogens we are also talking about other bodily fluids, especially those visibly contaminated with blood as they have the potential to transmit disease.

-Finally, Intact skin is an excellent first defense against disease, as Bloodborne Pathogens cannot “soak” through your skin.
-The problem is you never know if you have a small cut that could allow infection to pass through.
+Finally, Intact skin is an excellent first defence against disease, as Bloodborne Pathogens cannot “soak” through your skin.
+The problem is you never know if you have a small cut that could allow the infection to pass through.